Regular Air Filter Maintenance Is Crucial for Your Home's HVAC System

 Types of Filters

 Filters are usually located in your furnace or air conditioner itself or along the length of the duct carrying outside air into the system.
 Filters come in a variety of types and sizes.
 Some are disposable and must be replaced when dirty; others are reusable components that you have to remove and clean on a regular basis.
 Certain units use a single air filter, and other systems use multiple filters.
 Check the manuals for your furnace or air conditioner to determine the exact location and type of air filters for your system.

 Dirty air filters block the normal flow of air into your air conditioning system.
 This means your system will use considerably more energy to reach your home’s target temperature.
 Clogged air filters can also result in dirt or dust flowing directly into your furnace or your air conditioner’s evaporator coil, which reduces its ability to absorb heat.
 If you have a gas furnace, decreased air flow from a blocked filter can cause your furnace to burn less efficiently, which may result in a buildup of carbon monoxide around the furnace area.

 During peak cooling and heating seasons, you should check your air filter every month or two.
 If you have pets that shed, live in a dusty area or run your system constantly, your filter may need to be replaced or cleaned more frequently.

 If you have questions or need advice about changing or cleaning your home’s air filter, contact an HVAC pro.
-You can also save both time and money by signing up for an HVAC maintenance program like Casteel’s Preventative Maintenance Program.
-Professional techs will perform regular inspections of your equipment and ensure that your filters are clean and air is flowing properly through your system.
-Not only will you get a discounted service price, an HVAC system that runs efficiently will also use less energy and cut down on your utility costs.
+You can also save both time and money by signing up for an AC maintenance program like Casteel’s Preventative Maintenance Program.
+Professional techs will perform regular inspections of your equipment and ensure that your filters are clean and the air is flowing properly through your system.
+Not only will you get a discounted service price, an AC system that runs efficiently will also use less energy and cut down on your utility costs.